MriteshAdak/Task_Manager/README.md

 - [ ] **Input Sanitization**: Implement Pydantic-based strict validation and Bleach for XSS prevention.
 - [ ] **Rate Limiting**: Protect API endpoints from brute force and DoS.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test locally with `docker-compose up`
-5. Submit a pull request

-## 🆘 Support

-For code issues, open an issue in this repository.

----

-Built with ❤️ using Next.js, FastAPI, and PostgreSQL

 PS: This project also involves heavy use of GPTs mainly for the frontEnd NEXT.js code.
 The intent is to learn how to use them effectively.